r-burg/CrossCountry/README.md

 In order to compare them, and to determine if the simpler method is accurate enough, this software has been written and tested.
 (In general it seems as though it underestimates distances a little, at least in the UK, and thus can be used for planning.
 If used to evaluate claims it would occasionally reject valid ones.)

-The file "TurnPoints.dat" contains 2016 UK turning points.
+The file "TurnPoints.dat" contains year 2016 UK turning points.